thegrumpys/odop/docs/Help/trade.md

  interaction of his objectives with the physics of the problem and thus to achieve a design that best meets the problem requirements.

- TRADE will ask for "weights" to apply to each of the violated constraints.
+ TRADE can ask for "weights" to apply to each of the violated constraints.
 These weights define the direction that TRADE will investigate for constraint relaxation.
 Only the relative size of the weights matters.
 TRADE will normalize the input to unit value.